Skip to main content

 Structural tactics

-• Automate investment transfers on salary day.
+• Automate investment transfers on salary day, before spending decisions kick in.

 • Cap lifestyle upgrades for a fixed period.